juliiine/cygogne-mirror/README.md

 - `rsync`
 - `cron` or any task scheduler.
 - A Gentoo system to test your mirror.
-- A loooot of time (depends of your connection)
+- A loooot of time (depends on your connection)

 ### Initial fetch

-This part is maybe the hardest and takes a lot of time.
+This part may be the hardest and takes a lot of time.
-Please choose a location where the mirror will be stocked.
+Please choose a location where the mirror will be stored.
 Often, it's `/var/www/` or `/var/www/html/` with an `apache` setup.
-In my case, I've choosed `/var/www/html/gentoo/`.
+In my case, I've chosen `/var/www/html/gentoo/`.

 I also recommend to create a `VirtualHost` to redirect to my Gentoo directory.
 It's useful when you have multiple website already installed on your server.